 That’s quite an accomplishment for small molecules.
 So, how do they do it?
-Since the body is hardly capable of absorbing these FODMAPs, it tries to dilute them by forcing water into the gastrointestinal tract, which can cause diarrhoea and affect the muscular movement of the gut.
-In addition to that, the molecules that are not absorbed in the small bowel, continue to journey to the large bowel where they are broken down by bacteria, which produces hydrogen, carbon dioxide and methane gases.
-The symptoms caused by this vary and depend on the amount consumed, timing of the meal and other meals consumed in that day.
+Since the body is hardly capable of absorbing these FODMAPs, it tries to dilute them by forcing water into the gastrointestinal tract, which can cause diarrhea and affect the muscular movement of the gut.
+In addition to that, the molecules that are not absorbed in the small bowel, continue to journey to the large bowel where they are broken down by bacteria, which produces hydrogen, carbon dioxide, and methane gases.
+The symptoms caused by this vary and depend on the amount consumed, the timing of the meal, and other meals consumed on that day.
 All FODMAPs cause distension in the same way once they reach the lower small bowel and colon, and therefore their effects are cumulative.

 Following a low FODMAP diet has helped me tremendously.
 I went from just having enough energy to drag myself from my bed to the couch in the morning to living a reasonably normal life again.
 However, I still felt like there were some missing pieces on my journey to getting better again.
 That’s when I discovered lectins.
 Lectins are large proteins found in plants and animals.
 You have probably heard of gluten, the most infamous lectin.
 But there are many more.
 Lectins help plants defend themselves against animals.
 These proteins are found in the seeds, grains, skins, rinds, and leaves of most plants.
 They bind to carbohydrates (sugars) in the predator’s body after it consumes the plant, and can cause toxic or inflammatory reactions.
 The main symptoms some of these lectins caused for me are brain fog, migraines – at my lowest point even up to four times a week – and weight gain.